July 30, 2012 1 Comment

 One more example: KBFI-KOSH

-But what about a much longer trip, say the annual trip to EAA AirVenture in Oshkosh, WI?
+But what about a much longer flight, say the annual trip to EAA AirVenture in Oshkosh, WI?
 Leaving aside the need to stop for fuel and spend the night, the direct route from KBFI to KOSH is 1,417 nm, about 08:38 of flying time at 160 KTAS.

 A typical, mostly airway route (subject, of course, to changes for weather) is about 100 nm (some 7 percent) longer, but it adds less than 1 hour of flying time (winds aloft and other factors being equal).
 Total block time, of course, would be much greater to accommodate fuel and overnight stops, but those considerations also apply to the direct route.